casiatao/UNIP/README.md

 # UNIP

-This repository contains the official pytorch implementation of UNIP.
+This repository contains the official pytorch implementation of the paper "[UNIP: Rethinking Pre-trained Attention Patterns for Infrared Semantic Segmentation](https://arxiv.org/abs/2502.02257)".

 ## 📖 Introduction